 Corpus Linguistics 3200-M1-2LK

-1. the concept of a language corpus.
-Language corpus and a collection of texts.
+1. The concept of a language corpus.
+Language corpus versus text collection.
 Theoretical and material research: the role of linguistic data in linguistics

-2. corpus typology: monolingual, multilingual, parallel and comparable corpus.
-The concept of representativeness and adequacy of bodies.
+2. Typology of corpora: monolingual and multilingual, parallel and comparable corpora.
+The concept of representativeness and adequacy of corpora.

-3. basic information on the indexation of linguistic corpuses; ability to interpret data and use the acquired morphological and syntactic information.
+3. Basic information on the indexing of language corpora; skills in interpreting data and using the morphological and syntactic information obtained

-4. basic corpus of Polish language.
-NKJP Corpus with accompanying tools.
+4. Basic Polish language corpora.
+The NKJP and WKJP corpora with accompanying tools.

-Basic corpus of languages of taught language areas.
+5. Basic corpora of languages taught in language areas.

-Available tools for text corpus analysis (AntConc, Jasnopis et al.).
+6. Available tools for text corpus analysis (AntConc, Jasnopis, Korpusomat, etc.).

-(b) the corpus as a tool to assist the translator
+b) corpora as a tool to assist translators

-(d) dictionaries and models of dictionaries on different data carriers
+d) dictionaries and dictionary models on various data carriers

-The course is conducted with the use of presentation and visualization of the operation of individual programs, according to the available equipment.
+The course is conducted with the use of presentations and visualisations of the operation of individual programmes, as far as the available equipment allows.

-Moreover, the course places emphasis on independent software search and deriving individual conclusions from conducted linguistic analyses and their visualization.
+In addition, the course emphasises independent software search and drawing individual conclusions from linguistic analyses and their visualisations.

-The acquired knowledge is to be used by the student (a group of students) to create a project of a text corpus, formally defined during the classes, which is the basis for passing the course, and to increase the competence of students to create independent lexicographic and corpus works (including conducting analyses for the needs of the diploma thesis).
+The knowledge acquired will be used by the student (group of students) to create a text corpus project, formally defined in class, which will constitute the basis for passing the course and increasing the students' competence in the field of creating independent lexicographical and corpus works (including conducting analyses for the purposes of a thesis).

 Student workload (3 ECTS):

-15 hours reading and preparation for classes, preparation for the exam (0.5)
+15 hours of reading and project preparation (0.5)

 Type of course